-Laura Eberly is a community organizer and Licensed Clinical Social Worker who leads advocacy and racial justice efforts at YWCA San Francisco & Marin.
+Laura Eberly is a community organizer and former Licensed Clinical Social Worker who leads advocacy and racial justice efforts at YWCA San Francisco & Marin.
+She comes to this work from extensive community organizing and leadership development experience.
+As a Qualified Administrator of the Intercultural Development Inventory, Laura also co-created and co-facilitates YWCA’s Inclusion Inventory.
 Prior to coming to YWCA, she organized supportive housing tenants in Chicago with Mercy Housing Lakefront’s Tenant Leadership program.
-There, she led campaigns and coalition work for economic justice, neighborhood policing initiatives, and community building.
-She also helped establish advocacy and leadership development as integral aspects of tenant services.
-Laura has a background in both non-profit and electoral organizing and a BA in public policy and MA in social service administration from the University of Chicago.
+There, she led campaigns and coalition work for economic justice and community building.
+Laura has a background in both non-profit and electoral organizing and a BA in Public Policy and MA in Social Service Administration from the University of Chicago.

 Katharine joined the YWCA in the summer of 2017 as our Development Associate.
 She worked most recently in development at an affordable housing nonprofit, and is passionate about the YWCA’s similar mission of economic empowerment.
 Prior to that, she worked as a research intern for an immigrant and refugee rights nonprofit.
 She learned her drive for social change while on campus: she became involved with student groups fighting the influence of corporate money on local and national politics.
 She graduated from UC Berkeley with a BA in history, and still loves to learn about history.